vmware-archive/xenon/README.md

 so implementations in other languages are encouraged.
 The services can run on a set of distributed nodes.
 Xenon provides replication, synchronization, ordering, and consistency for the state of the services.
-Because of the distributed nature of Xenon, the services scale well and highly available.
+Because of the distributed nature of Xenon, the services scale well and are highly available.

 Xenon is a "batteries included" framework.
-Unlike some frameworks that provides just consistent data replication or just a microservice framework, Xenon provides both.
+Unlike some frameworks that provide just consistent data replication or just a microservice framework, Xenon provides both.
 Xenon services have REST-based APIs and are backed by a consistent, replicated document store.